athaun/athaun/README.md

 ## About
-Researcher at the University of Texas Rio Grande Valley.
 I am interested in GPU Programming (both graphics and compute), computational biology, web development and game development.

 ## Projects